nas5w/interview-guide/docs/behavioral.md

   - Create a matrix of projects vs. common question themes

 - Specific questions you should prepare

   - List specific questions you should prepare

+- Resources
+  - Link to that google guy's channel